UBC-CIC/UBC-CIC-Spring-2026-Hackathon/README.md

 ## Getting Started with AWS JAM🎧

-Virtually on **Monday, May 4th**, the AWS Jam Session workshop on AWS concepts and tools will be posted in the Discord channel.
+Virtually on **Monday, May 4th, 11:00AM - 11:30AM** the AWS Jam Session on AWS concepts and tools will be posted in the Discord channel.

 [For frequently asked questions: AWS Jam FAQ](AWSjam.md)